DETAILED ACTION

 Step 2A Prong 2: Judicial exception is not integrated into a practical application.
 The claim recites the additional element of:

-A device configured to align a first map section of a digital road map with a second map section of the digital road map that at least partially overlaps the first map section, the device configured to:
+A device configured to align a first map section of a digital road map with a second map section of the digital road map that at least partially overlaps the first map section, in order for a vehicle to localize itself, the device configured to:

 determine that a first relative rotation between the first map section and the second map section cannot be unambiguously ascertained;